 Let’s start by finding out how the Cardano project began!

 Looking for the most secure place to buy BTC?
 I have collected the best-rated crypto exchanges that were approved as the safest platforms for buying BTC below, so take a look.

 - Blockchain is still being developed

 - Ongoing issues with the wallet

 The Cardano project started in 2015.
 The company behind its development is called Input-Output Hong Kong (IOHK), which is managed by the co-founder of both BitShares and Ethereum, Charles Hoskinson.

-Charles Hoskinson believes that Cardano is a third generation blockchain, whilst Bitcoin and Ethereum are first and second.
+Charles Hoskinson believes that Cardano is a third-generation blockchain, whilst Bitcoin and Ethereum are first and second.
 So, rather than copying the code of other blockchains, IOHK has created its own new blockchain.

 People sometimes think that Cardano and ADA are the same, however, there is a slight difference.
 Cardano is the name of the blockchain that allows people to send and receive funds.
-ADA coin is the name is the cryptocurrency.
+ADA coin is the name of the cryptocurrency.

 This is similar to how Ripple works, where Ripple is the name of the blockchain and XRP is the name of the cryptocurrency.

 The Cardano coin blockchain will also allow people to create smart contracts, just like the Ethereum blockchain.
 Smart contracts allow two or more people to enter an agreement without needing a third party, meaning that once pre-defined conditions have been met, everything else is automated.